A company that operates in its home country, as well as in other countries around the world

-In the centralized model, companies put up an executive headquarters in their home country and then build various manufacturing plants and production facilities in other countries.
-Its most important advantage is being able to avoid tariffs and import quotas and take advantage of lower production costs.
+In the centralized model, companies have an executive headquarters in their home country and then build various manufacturing plants and production facilities in other countries.
+The executive headquarters directly manages the offices and facilities in other countries.

-The regionalized model states that a company keeps its headquarters in one country that supervises a collection of offices that are located in other countries.
-Unlike the centralized model, the regionalized model includes subsidiaries and affiliates that all report to the headquarters.
+The regionalized model states that a company keeps its headquarters in one country and supervises a collection of offices that are located in other countries.
+Unlike the centralized model, the regionalized model includes subsidiaries and affiliates that all report to the regional headquarters, which reports to the central headquarters.

 In the multinational model, a parent company operates in the home country and puts up subsidiaries in different countries.
-The difference is that the subsidiaries and affiliates are more independent in their operations.
+The difference from the previous two models is that the subsidiaries and affiliates are generally allowed more independence in their operations.